 The first of these two is responsible for making sure that your work items pass rightly through the process.
 He should do this by keeping his focus on the board.
 Also, he will have to do it by guiding team members when they face issues.
 This person is also responsible for facilitating ongoing improvements within the team.
 Also, he should guide the team on activities that will help with performance improvement.

-The second person generally plays a secondary role next to the manager of the team.
-He is responsible for managing the consistency and process policies.
-Further, he should take care of improving corporate governance and bringing down the risk of a sole person held responsible.
+The second person generally plays a secondary role next to the team manager.
+He is responsible for managing consistency and process policies.
+Further, he should improve corporate governance and reduce the risk of a sole person being held responsible.

 Planning: